ADDISON: 469-547-1019

 This includes the ingredients and recipes used to prepare these meals which were introduced to the American shores by colonists, settlers, and immigrants.

-American food uses a wide variety of ingredients since its origin is from different countries while Mexican food is usually prepared using avocado, chili peppers, corn, and other fresh herbs and ingredients that are available in Mexico.
+American food uses a wide variety of ingredients since its origin is from different countries, while Mexican food is usually prepared using avocado, chili peppers, corn, and other fresh herbs and ingredients that are available in Mexico.

-Mexican food is generally the result of many years as a Spanish colony, hence, the profound Spanish influence in their cuisine.
+Mexican food is generally the result of many years as a Spanish colony; hence, the profound Spanish influence in their cuisine.

 But even though many recipes are adapted from Spanish dishes, Mexican food is made with ingredients that are widely available in their country.